justadudewholikesfishing/GoneFishin/whitepaper.md

 The total token supply is: 1234567891
 Why?
 Because it is a prime number

+MENTION  THE DONATIONS!

 You can notice from the diagram that there are no angel investors, VCs, no "reserves for the team", nobody bought the token on pre-sale.
 The only way to obtain the token is on the open market or via the airdrop.
 This has the added benefit of no price-pressure from "early-investors".

+The price of the token is calculated in Solana (SOL) instead of USDC.
+Remember the core principle: we are in crypto to distance ourselves from the fiat system.
+At the end of the day we want to have more crypto, not more fiat.

 ## Problem: